MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-arc-gateway-configure-manually.md

 ---
-title: Configure Arc proxy manually for Azure gateway, version 2408 (preview)
+title: Configure Arc proxy manually for Azure gateway on Azure Local, version 2408 and 2408.1 (preview)
-description: Learn how to configure Arc proxy manually for Azure gateway, version 2408 (preview).
+description: Learn how to configure Arc proxy manually for Azure gateway on Azure Local, version 2408 and 2408.1 (preview).
 author: alkohli
 ms.topic: how-to
-ms.date: 09/26/2024
+ms.date: 10/07/2024
 ms.author: alkohli
 ms.subservice: azure-stack-hci
 ---

-# Configure Arc proxy manually for Azure gateway (preview)
+# Configure Arc proxy manually for Azure gateway on Azure Local (preview)

-Applies to: Azure Stack HCI, versions 2408.1, 2408, and 23H2
+Applies to: Azure Local, version 23H2, release 2408.1 and 2408

 After creating the Arc gateway resource in your Azure subscription, you can enable the new Arc gateway preview features.
 This article details how to manually configure the Arc proxy before Arc registration.